sjmccormickresearch/trade-recon-tool/README.md

 ---

 ## 🔍 Example Use Case
-Used in financial operations to reconcile trade flow, generate compliance reports, and automate manual checks.
+Used in financial operations to reconcile trade flow, generate compliance reports and automate manual checks.

 ## 📸 Preview
 *(Insert screenshot of Excel output or workflow diagram)*